 Besides cleaning stains on the surface and clothes, both chlorine and oxygen bleach are famous for their other purposes.

-Compared to chlorine bleach, oxygen bleach is safer and environmentally friendly.
+Compare to chlorine bleach, oxygen bleach is safer and environmentally friendly.
 Non-toxic chemicals contained in this kind of bleach will not be harmful when having direct contact with human skin.

 Chlorine and oxygen bleach usually sold in a powder state.
 Before using it, you need to mix the substance with water that can release their active ingredients, making the bleach is ready to do their job.